 Although AUD is not clinically the same as alcoholism, AUD exhibits much of the same symptoms, and those with AUD often also struggle with alcoholism.
 If you or someone you know exhibits these symptoms, it is time to discuss treatment and seek help.

 WALDEN TREATMENT OPTIONS

-Our team of alcohol rehabilitation specialists uses a trauma-informed approach to all our healing and recovery programs.
+Our team of alcohol rehabilitation specialists uses a trauma-informed approach to all of our healing and recovery programs.
 We believe in comprehensive care that is personalized to your unique needs.
 We offer:

 ALCOHOL ADDICTION IS A WIDESPREAD PROBLEM